IaC Simplified: K3s on EC2 Deployments with Terraform, Helm, Ansible & Amazon ECR

 After this create folder ../deploy/terraform

-Create file main.tf in deploy folder:
+Create file main.tf in deploy/terraform folder:

 terraform {